komposter/CommunityPowerEA.com/_docs/signals-and-filters.md

 Distance or angle value for signal calculation.

-Distance can be negative (so, in **Buy below MA** mode, BUYs will be allowed if Ask above the MA, but not more than by distance points).
+Distance can be negative (so, in **Buy below MA** mode, BUYs will be allowed if price above the MA, but not more than by distance points).

 Angle is set in points per bar (for example, 1.5 points per bar means MA changed by 1.5 points), or as "current volatility * Coefficient" per bar (for example, if volatility = 20 points, and **Distance / angle** value = 0.1, MA should change by 20*0.1 = 2 points per bar to generate signal).